 How to verify a VPN’s ownership and privacy posture

-Here’s a straightforward approach you can use right now: Which country is best for vpn in india
+Here’s a straightforward approach you can use right now: Setup vpn extension for edge 2026

 If a provider avoids direct answers or refuses to provide audit reports, that’s a major red flag.
 Strong, transparent VPNs publish audit results and clearly explain their data practices.